ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Environment model

-Our agent can optionally learn an environment model
+Our agent can learn an environment model

 Predicts environment response to actions
 - predicts $s,r$ from $s,a$